Our House

 - More unsightly than damaging -

-Summary: Certain caterpillars cover their host plants with silken tents.
+Summary: Certain caterpillars (moth larvae) cover their host plants with silken tents that can look like massive spider webs.
 Larvae feed inside these protective tents.
-Generally, damage from these "tent caterpillars" is fairly limited and control is only rarely needed.
+Generally, damage from "tent caterpillars" is fairly limited and control is only rarely needed.

 Jack DeAngelis, PhD